Last updated: September 9, 2020

 Culture Days 2020: September 25th - October 25th

 Join us for an even bigger national celebration where arts, culture, and creativity intersect.
 Indoors, outdoors, and online—discover the world of arts and culture across Canada.

 The Culture Days website will act as a promotional platform for creators of every kind to showcase thousands of virtual and in-person activities.
 Visitors can find small-gathering or self-guided events near them, while going digital allows participants to virtually criss-cross the country and discover live-streamed performances and other online presentations.

-- Registration will support in-person events*, live-streamed events, digital presentations (pre-recorded), and self-guided activities.
+- Our revised registration system now supports in-person events, livestreamed events, digital recorded experiences, and self-guided activities.

 - For in-person events, we recommend limiting attendance and using pre-registration tools like EventBrite to manage capacity.
 See all our recommendations regarding COVID-19.

 - The extended timeframe will give you a greater flexibility for presenting in-person events, with a chance to access new audiences from across the country via digital activities.

 - You’ll be able to join in on a large, cross-country promotional campaign highlighting the resiliency of our communities and championing the importance of arts and culture!

 COVID-19 guidelines for organizers

 It is every event organizer’s responsibility to be informed of and adhere to provincial, territorial, and regional restrictions and guidelines regarding operating events.
 You should consult public provincial and territorial information, and we strongly advise finding and reviewing local and regional guidelines as well.